Accountability and Testing of Students in Various Situations:

 Private schools have the opportunity to purchase the ACT directly from the vendor.
 For additional information regarding testing go to Private School Testing.

-A. No. You are neither required nor permitted to include homeschooled students in the ACT, including those enrolled in your district for two or fewer classes per day.
+A. No. Public Schools do not have the authority to administer the ACT to home-schooled students, including those enrolled in their district for two or fewer classes per day.

 A. When a parent or guardian requests that the student be excused from participating in the WSAS, this request must be honored at grades 4, 8, and 9-11, per Wis.
 Stats.
 118.30(2)(b)3.
 This request may come at any time during the testing window.
 All students excused by parent opt-out are marked as “not tested” students in school and district reporting and accountability determinations.
 Enter the not-tested code "parent opt-out" in the portal.

-A. A parent must submit a written request for student opt-out to the principal or the school board.
+A. A parent should submit a written request for student opt-out to the principal or the school board.
 Per Wis.
 Stats.
 118.30(2)(b)3., if the student is in grades 4, 8, and 9-11 the request must be granted.
 However, if the student is not in the above mentioned grade levels, the decision to grant the request is at the discretion of the school board.
+Districts/schools should maintain records of parent opt-out requests.

 A. Yes.
 You must test all students enrolled using the assessment that is required for the grade level in which the student is placed.
 If the student is not a full academic year student, the student counts in accountability determination only as a test participant and is not calculated into ELA and mathematics proficiency rates.